cruel-intentions/devshell-files/README.md

 - config: object with information expected at the output (think as inputs)
 - options: object with expected input definition

-We adivise you to divide your modules in at two files:
+We adivise you to divide your modules in two files:
 - One mostly with options, where your definition goes
 - Other with config, where your information goes